lennard134/TicketToRideLAMAS/index.md

      </div>
      <div style="flex:1;padding-left:10px;">
           <img src="Figures/Example/2. turn 0 model crop.png" alt/>
-          <em>Fig. 7: Kripke model after the first turn</em>
+          <em>Fig. 7: Kripke model after the first turn.</em>
      </div>
 </div>

-If we now proceed another round, all agents claim a connection.
+When we proceed to another round, all agents claim a connection.
 Agent 0 claims connection Zurich - Paris for its route card Brest - Venezia, Agent 1 claims connection Zagrab - Venezia for its route card Zagrab - Brindisi and Agent 2 claims connection Frankfurt - Munchen for its route card Paris - Zagrab.
 The resulting situation on the board can be seen in *Fig. 8*.

-The connection claimed by Agent 0 only occurs in either route card Paris - Zagrab, or route card Brest - Venezia, hence all worlds in which this does not hold are removed.
+The connection claimed by Agent 0 only occurs in either route card Paris - Zagrab, or route card Brest - Venezia.
+Hence, all worlds in which this does not hold are removed.
 The connection Zagrab - Venezia, claimed by Agent 1 only occurs in the shortest path of route cards Zagrab - Brindisi and Paris - Zagrab.
-Again, all worlds in which one of these route cards is not owned by Agent 1 is removed.
+Again, all worlds in which one of these route cards is not owned by Agent 1 are removed.
 Lastly, the connection claimed by Agent 2, Frankfurt - Munchen, only occurs in the shortest path of either Paris - Zagrab, or Brest - Venezia.
-Removing all worlds that violate this, leaves the model with four different worlds (*Fig. 9*).
+Removing all worlds that violate this, leaves the model with four different worlds, see *Fig. 9*.
 We already see that the route cards of Agent 1 have already been confirmed in this situation, as all states are connected for only the relations of Agent 1.
+Only Agent 1 is not sure of the cards of Agent 0 and Agent 2.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">